 First Nations communities endure high rates of unemployment for a number of reasons.
 Economic development is low in no small part due to the fact that the Canadian government does not collect the same employment participation information from First Nations communities as they do from all other Canadian communities.
 This incomplete economic picture prevents investment and action.
 This is one example of the kind of quiet, systemic barriers between talent and the workforce.
 It’s also a barrier that can be mitigated with an investment of time to build knowledge, capacity and relationships.

 We hope you will join us on May 9th for this engaging, interactive event around Indigenous diversity and inclusion in the workplace.
+Keep checking our website for more detail, we try to keep it update with the professional from bestwebsitehosting.ca.

 -Sean McEwen; Director – Calgary Alternative Employment Services